liferay/liferay-docs/develop/tutorials/articles/form-navigation/01-extending-form-navigators-with-new-sections-and-categories.markdown

-# Adding New Sections and Categories to Existing Form Navigation
+# Extending Form Navigators with New Sections and Categories [](id=extending-form-navigators-with-new-sections-and-categories)

 Do you want to provide pages for administrators to configure your app's global and site-specific settings?
 Would you like to extend Liferay's user or